ahadji05/pp-template/include/ppt/containers/README.md

     //..other public methods

   private:
-    d_type *_p;               // data managed through MemSpace
+    d_type *_p;               // data     (location -> MemSpace)
-    size_t _n;                // metadata on Host
+    size_t _n;                // metadata (location -> Host)
 };
 ```

-The `MemSpace` is expected to be a concrete class that provides the memory management operations:
+The `MemSpace` is expected to be a concrete class that provides as `static methods` the memory management operations:
 - `MemSpace::allocate`
 - `MemSpace::release`
 - `MemSpace::copy`
 - `MemSpace::copyFromHost`
 - `MemSpace::copyToHost`

-These are necessary for Construction, Cleanup, and Copy.
+These are necessary for proper management of the resources through well defined Construction, Cleanup, and Copy operations.

 - Construction: The construction of objects is done through one of the available constructors based on the input parameter.
 Each constructor initializes the data explicitly on host and then copies them to the generic memory-space `MemSpace`.
 This behaviour is implemented based on the methods `MemSpace::allocate` and `MemSpace::copyFromHost`.
 Both of them are provided from the template parameter `MemSpace`.